AlbertoGonzalezDelgado/Pneumonia-ID-via-X-Ray-images/README.md

 # Analysis

-Find attached a Jupyter Notebook with the script and the analysis performed.
+Find attached a Jupyter Notebook (PySpark) with the script and the analysis performed.